Morristown Homes for Sale

 Just 25 miles west of New York City, Morristown is not just a hub of rich culture and history but modern activities and festivals as well.
 If you're planning on living here, fine dining, shopping, and fabulous entertainment is just minutes away but it's also a day-trip-worthy town.
 Washington's headquarters is one of 12 national parks located in the state and is a great experience for any history buff or family.
 At Jockey Hollow, you can see soldiers encampments and learn about life during the Revolutionary war.
 The Schuler Hamilton house where Alexander Hamilton courted Elizabeth Schuler in 1780 is also located downtown or you can spend an afternoon at the Morris Museum, a great place for kids of all ages with great family events and a pay-as-you-wish on the second and third Thursday of every month.
 While there, check out the Bickford Theater or the Frelinghuysen Arboretum with an impressive collection of unique trees and native shrubs as well as an education center for children, families, and nature lovers.

 For those that prefer more indoor fun, check out Morristown Game Vault, a family fun location and video arcade perfect for classic gaming, pinball, and button pressing entertainments.
-The McCulloch Hall Historical Museum is a beautiful colonial-style mansion built in 1810 featuring nine.
-Rooms into galleries with revolving exhibits.
+The McCulloch Hall Historical Museum is a beautiful colonial-style mansion built in 1810 featuring nine art room galleries with revolving exhibits.
 It houses the largest collection of works by political cartoon artist Thomas Nast, who used to live across the street.
 The Fosterfields Living Historical Farm is a great place to take a horse-drawn carriage ride and experience some old-fashioned fun with great seasonal programs year-round.

 Head on over to the Morristown Farmers Market every Sunday from June through November for fresh and seasonal produce, fantastic baked goods, meats, cheeses, and artisan goods.